Pabloym/Visual-Studio-Code/Mandatory task. Module 10/README.md

   .attr("class", "country")
   .attr("d", geoPath as any);
 ```
-The following function is useful to be able to visualize the number of the cumulativa incidence by 100.000 people in each region, we will use it to show this number when we select each region with the mouse.
+The following function is useful to be able to visualize the number of the cumulative incidence by 100.000 people in each region, we will use it to show this number when we select each region with the mouse.
 It will appear a circle with the name of the corresponding region and the number cumulative incidence.
 ```
 const ia = (comunidad: string) => {